Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

 The file system
 ---------------

 You may be used to the file system in Windows or Mac OS X, where directories can contain files and more directories.
 The Unix filesystem is structured in the same way, as a tree, that begins at the 'root' directory '**/**'.
 Directories are separated by slash characters **/**.
+The image below shows just a part of this tree: the ``genomes`` directory is actually located at ``/nfs/course/551-0132-00L/1_Unix1/genomes``.

 .. thumbnail:: images/filesystem_hierarchy.png